Last updated on September 30, 2025

 Feral Ghoul | Illustration by Sergio Cosmai

 Rad counters are pretty… rad.
 Sorry, I had to make the joke somewhere in the article.
-But they are cool, and an interesting dynamic to track in a game.
-You’re not going to get a lot out of something like this if you’re just including a card or two that gives an opponent a small number, but if you can find a way to keep the rad count high your opponents are on multiple clocks at once.
+But they are a wierd one Atraxa can play with, and at the same time cool and an interesting dynamic to track in a game.
+You’re not going to get a lot out of something like this if you’re just including a radiation card or two that gives an opponent a small number, but if you can find a way to keep the rad count high, your opponents are on multiple clocks at once.

 Do you like rad counters?
-How well do you think the designers hit the flavour with this one?
+How well do you think the designers hit the flavor with this one?
+Would you combine rad counters with Balustrade Spy?
 Do you love or hate the non-deterministic way they play out, where it matters what you mill?
 Let me know all your thoughts and hot takes in the comments here or over at the Draftsim Discord, and until next time, I hope you packed a RadAway!

 Follow Draftsim for awesome articles and set updates: